Fall 2015 Enrollment

 - Exchange: Exchange programs are more appropriate for independent students with advanced language skills.
 In an exchange agreement, students from WWU study at a partner institution abroad, where they are expected to meet all the requirements set up by that university.
 In general, exchange programs are cheaper than traditional study abroad.

-- Study Abroad: Study abroad programs place less emphasis on language skills and total immersion, and instead, focus on culture.
+- Study Abroad: Study abroad programs place less emphasis on language skills and total immersion and instead focus on culture.
 Housing arrangements and educational structure varies by program, so students should conduct the appropriate research before selecting a destination.

 - International Internship: Students have the opportunity to complete an internship while abroad.
 Internships range in duration and workload, but each student that chooses this path must work closely with a faculty member.

 - Independent Study Abroad: WWU allows students to pursue independent study abroad when the established programs fail to meet an individual’s academic or personal goals.
-Students that opt to do independent study are required to work closely with the respective WWU department and faculty advisors.
+Students who opt to do independent study are required to work closely with the respective WWU department and faculty advisors.

 WWU students have amazing access to research opportunities, the topics of which span across several disciplines.
 Students that engage in undergraduate research gain a plethora of valuable skills, and faculty mentors provide the right amount of assistance in developing those skills.
 Because Western Washington is highly dedicated to sustainability and environmental education, there are a lot of Green-focused research projects.